 Usually, deductibles revolve around $100.
 If you are a safe driver or you have managed to save some money you can consider raising your deductible.
 Yes, you will pay more if you get in an accident.
 But what is the likelihood of that happening?

-And if you increase your deductible to $500 or even $1000 you can save as much as 40% which is not a little amount.
-Of course, you should be cautious when doing that to calculate the risk on your own.
+And if you increase your deductible to $500 or even $1000 you can save as much as 40% which is not little.
+Of course, you should be cautious when doing that and calculate the risks you are taking on.

 #5.
 Shop Around and Compare Rates

 There are many insurance companies and all of them claim they are the best.
 But how can you check that?
-Well, simply compare.
+Not so complicated actually.
+Simply compare.
 Your starting point obviously will be the price of the policy.

 You can use websites like this one to get real quotes from a vast amount of insurance companies.
-After you picked up a few that have a reasonable price you can check their terms and conditions and choose the best.
+After you picked up a few that have a reasonable price you can check their terms and conditions and choose the best for your needs.

 #6.
 Make Annual Rate Checks